SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 1. The changes are made.
 1. A colorized list of "after" entries are listed.

+This is probably best done in a git repo containing no uncommitted changes.
+That way, it's easy to undo if there were some unintended changes.

 ### `check_system_log_timestamp_order.sh`

 A function/script for finding improperly ordered entries in system logs.